fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 self.class
 # => Object
 ```
 This means that we can define methods in the `main` scope, and then call those methods on `self`.
+Any methods defined in the `main` scope become instance methods of `Object` (__not__ the `main` scope itself).
+This makes them available everywhere, meaning that we can call the method without an explicit caller.
 ```ruby
 def greeting
   puts 'Hello!'